MonikaDewangan/Property-Price-Prediction/README.md

 # 🏠 Property Price Prediction using Linear Regression

-A Machine Learning project that predicts property prices using **Simple Linear Regression** and **Multiple Linear Regression** with Python and Scikit-learn.
+A Machine Learning project that predicts property prices using **Simple Linear Regression** and **Multiple Linear Regression**.
+This project demonstrates the complete workflow of building, training, evaluating, and interpreting linear regression models using Python and Scikit-learn.

 ---

 ## 📌 Project Overview

-This project demonstrates the implementation of Linear Regression models to predict property prices based on housing features.

-Currently Included:
+This project includes two regression models:

 - ✅ Simple Linear Regression

-Coming Soon:
-- 🔄 Multiple Linear Regression
+- ✅ Multiple Linear Regression

+The models are trained on a housing dataset to predict property prices based on different housing features.

 ---